We have done our fair share of exploring around Brisbane over the many years we spent living in Queensland.

-Our adventure in the Scenic Rim started with a morning tea.
-It was here that we met the rest of our group, parted with our luggage and were provided with day packs stocked with provisions, water, and other essentials for the first day of hiking.
+Our adventure in the Scenic Rim track started with a morning tea.
+It was here that we met the rest of our group, parted with our luggage, and had day packs stocked with provisions, a water bottle, and other essentials for the first day of hiking.

 The first part of the day was the most challenging, as we hiked from the start of the trail to the summit of Mt Mitchell.
-It was a challenging trek through Main Range National Park as we hiked 300m (328 yards) up through the Gondwana Rainforest, Eucalypt Forest and up to the lookout at Mt Mitchell.
+It was a challenging trek through Main Range National Park, an area famous for forests and ridges, as we hiked 300m (328 yards) up through the Gondwana Rainforest, Eucalypt Forest, and the lookout at Mt.
+Mitchell.

-Along the way, we learned more about the flora and fauna along the trail, marvelled at the old red cedar trees and heard stories about the history of the settlers to the Scenic Rim.
+Along the way, we learned more about flora and fauna along the trail, marvelled at the old red cedar trees, and heard stories about the history of the settlers to the Scenic Rim.

-The weather did not disappoint and we were rewarded with incredible 360-degree views of the Scenic Rim from the top of Mt Mitchell.
+The weather did not disappoint, and the incredible 360-degree views of the Scenic Rim from the top of Mt Mitchell rewarded us.

-After a relaxing bush lunch, we continued along the trail, on route to Spicers Canopy Lodge.
+After a relaxing bush lunch, we continued along the trail to Spicers Canopy Lodge.

-The afternoon hike was only a couple of hours and the trail was mostly downhill, which offers a bit of a relief after a challenging morning.
-Shortly after lunch, we found ourselves hiking within Spicers private Nature Reserve, where the trail became mostly flat.
+The afternoon walk was only a couple of hours, and the trail was mostly downhill, which offered a bit of relief after a challenging morning.
+Shortly after lunch, we found ourselves hiking within Spicers Private Nature Reserve, where the trail became flat.

-The trail lead us directly into our campsite for the night, the lovely Spicers Canopy, a secluded glamping experience with a touch of Spicer’s luxury.
+The trail lead us directly into our final section of the hike, the lovely Spicers Canopy, a secluded glamping experience with a touch of Spicer’s luxury.
 Afternoon tea awaited our arrival.
-We were really pleased to kick off our boots and enjoy a glass of bubbly with some homemade pumpkin scones.
+We were pleased to kick off our boots and enjoy a glass of bubbly with some homemade pumpkin scones.

-There was plenty of time to soak in the hot tub, take a nice hot shower and enjoy the beautiful sunset before dinner was served in the common area.
+There was plenty of time to soak in the hot tub, take a nice hot shower, and enjoy the beautiful sunset before we had dinner in the common area.
 Exhausted from the day, we retired to bed pretty early, ready to take on another day of hiking ahead.

 Scenic Rim Trail: Day 2